ASD AVC Vogherese 1919

-Associazione Sportiva Dilettantistica AVC Vogherese 1919 (briefly Vogherese or Voghera) is an Italian football club, based in the town Voghera, Lombardy.
-It plays at Voghera's Stadio Comunale Giovanni Parisi, with a capacity of 4,000 seats.
+Associazione Sportiva Dilettantistica AVC Vogherese 1919 (briefly Vogherese or Voghera) is an Italian football club, based in the town Voghera, Lombardy that plays in Serie D. It plays at Voghera's Stadio Comunale Giovanni Parisi, with a capacity of 4,000 seats.
+The team colors (e.g. uniforms and badge) are red and black, as is its nickname "Rossoneri" (literally "the red and blacks").

 Foundation

 Associazione Vogherese Calcio was founded on 26 November 1919 at the Trattoria Pistone.

 After a dozen championships between second and first division, in 1930 Vogherese lost the playoff for promotion to Serie B in Piacenza for three goals to two.

 In 1932, the Italy national team played a winning friendly in Voghera, by six to two.

 In the late 1930s until 1942 the Vogherese were called V.I.S.A.
 Voghera, only to return to A.V.C.
 Vogherese in championship 1942–43.

 Between 1945 and 1948 was the peak for football in Voghera with three consecutive seasons in Serie B. Then the relegation to Serie C in the 1950s, in 1959 the company experienced a severe financial crisis that led to the cessation of sport.